 This suffering can range from going off lay all the way through to, in extreme cases, dying.

-You will probably notice as the temperature gets over 90Fahrenheit their egg production will slow down and eventually stop as temperatures exceed 100Fahrenheit.
+As the temperature gets over 90Fahrenheit their egg production will slow down and eventually stop as temperatures exceed 100Fahrenheit.

 If you don’t take special measures during such heatwaves your girls will show signs of heat fatigue such as: